eclipse-archived/ceylon-lang.org/blog/2015-06-21-constructors.md

         }
     }

-This is so awful it hurts.
+This hurts.
 Fortunately, we've already made that pain go away in Ceylon.
-So let's look at some additional issues with constructors in Java:
+So let's look at some additional issues with constructors in Java.

 To begin with, the syntax is irregular.
 In C-like languages, the grammar for a declaration is: